visgl/deck.gl/dev-docs/RFCs/proposals/loader-worker-triangulation.md

 When invoking the triangulation in the worker we need to specify whether to project or not.
 This is a bit messy as we are essentially duplicating the internal logic of the Layer, but I don't see a way around it.
 In practice most MVTLayers will likely be LNGLAT so having this as the default should mean that in practice most people will not be tripped up.

+### Moving earcut to loaders.gl

+While I was hesitant about putting the triangulation within loaders.gl, the advantage of doing the work there (rather than in a worker launched within deck.gl) is that we only have to transfer the data to-and-from the worker once.
+If the worker was launched from the deck.gl code it would lead to two workers being used, adding latency.

 ### Earcut removal from deck.gl

 A number of different Layers (not just MVTLayer) draw polygons (and thus invoke earcut) and they pass their data in different formats, e.g. MVT/geoJSON.
 As such we cannot remove earcut from the deck.gl codebase and keep compatibility with all the loaders.
 Especially as the scope of this work being restricted to the MVTLoader.
 In other words even if the new approach moves earcut to the worker for the MVTLayer, it cannot be removed from deck.gl entirely.